Biomedical Advanced Research and Development Authority: Budget

-During public health emergencies, BARDA’s budget may be increased by additional congressional appropriations.
+During public health emergencies, BARDA's budget may be increased by additional congressional appropriations.

+In the mid-2020s, BARDA's annual budget remained near $1 billion.
+The FY2024 President's Budget request included approximately $1.015 billion for BARDA Advanced Research and Development activities, while the FY2025 President's Budget proposed approximately $970 million in funding.

-In FY 2020, the annual budget of BARDA was approximately $1.6 billion depending on the precise allocation of costs, including the costs of projects overseen or managed by BARDA on behalf of the ASPR.
-The proposed budget in FY 2020, not reflecting any additional congressional appropriations due to the COVID-19 crisis, was an increase from $1.27 billion in FY 2019, and $1.02 billion in FY 2018.
+During the COVID-19 pandemic period, BARDA's FY2020 annual budget was reported at approximately $1.6 billion depending on the precise allocation of costs, including projects overseen or managed on behalf of the Office of the Assistant Secretary for Preparedness and Response (ASPR).
+The FY2020 proposed budget, excluding supplemental congressional appropriations related to the pandemic, represented an increase from approximately $1.27 billion in FY2019 and $1.02 billion in FY2018..
 This figure included $512 million in medical countermeasures including $192 million for combating antibiotic-resistant bacteria and $260 million USD for advanced research and development (ARD).